 When in the upright position, it is a rear seat for two passengers.
 The seat flips down to form a load deck.
+Always fill the forward seating capacity prior to seating any passengers on the rear flip seat.

 Rear passengers must stay in the seat and hold both hip restraints and the rear hand hold when the vehicle is in motion.
 Always make sure that all passengers are seated and holding on before operating the vehicle.